preraulab/DYNAM-O/README.md

 %       SOpower_norm: 1D double - normalized SO-power used to compute histogram
 %       SOpow_times:  1D double - SO-power times
 ```

+View the full documentation for all parameters and outputs.

 <br/>
 <br/>